kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

 So, to deliver winning products - create better customer outcomes by

-- modelling the real world problem space,
+- modelling the real world problem space

 - thinking objects, methods and data rather than functions

 - structure, execute and measure accordingly

 Most importantly notice switches from one building pattern to the other.